Dixon's factorization method

 In number theory, Dixon's factorization method (also Dixon's random squares method or Dixon's algorithm) is a general-purpose integer factorization algorithm; it is the prototypical factor base method.
-Unlike for other factor base methods, its run-time bound comes with a rigorous proof that does not rely on conjectures about the smoothness properties of the values taken by polynomial.
+Unlike for other factor base methods, its run-time bound comes with a rigorous proof that does not rely on conjectures about the smoothness properties of the values taken by a polynomial.

 The algorithm was designed by John D. Dixon, a mathematician at Carleton University, and was published in 1981.

 Basic idea

 Dixon's method is based on finding a congruence of squares modulo the integer N which is intended to factor.
 Fermat's factorization method finds such a congruence by selecting random or pseudo-random x values and hoping that the integer x2 mod N is a perfect square (in the integers):

 For example, if N = 84923, (by starting at 292, the first number greater than √N and counting up) the 505^{2} mod 84923 is 256, the square of 16.
 So (505 − 16)(505 + 16) = 0 mod 84923.
 Computing the greatest common divisor of 505 − 16 and N using Euclid's algorithm gives 163, which is a factor of N.

 In practice, selecting random x values will take an impractically long time to find a congruence of squares, since there are only √N squares less than N.

 Dixon's method replaces the condition "is the square of an integer" with the much weaker one "has only small prime factors"; for example, there are 292 squares smaller than 84923; 662 numbers smaller than 84923 whose prime factors are only 2,3,5 or 7; and 4767 whose prime factors are all less than 30.
 (Such numbers are called B-smooth with respect to some bound B.)